-Black Lives Matter At School is a national coalition of educators organizing for racial justice in education.
+Black Lives Matter At School is a national coalition organizing for racial justice in education.
 We encourage all educators, students, parents, unions, and community organizations to join our annual week of action during the first week of February each year.

 During the 2017-2018 school year, from February 5 to 9, thousands of educators around the U.S. wore Black Lives Matter shirts to school and taught lessons about structural racism, intersectional black identities, black history, and anti-racist movements for a nationally organized week of action: Black Lives Matter at School.
 Educators in over 20 cities participated in this national uprising to affirm the lives of Black students, teachers, and families including, Seattle, Philadelphia, Los Angeles, Chicago, Detroit, Boston, New York City, Baltimore, Washington, D.C., and beyond.

 In this era of mass incarceration, there is a school-to-prison-pipeline system that is more invested in locking up youth than unlocking their minds.
 That system uses harsh discipline policies that push Black students out of schools at disproportionate rates; denies students the right to learn about their own cultures and whitewashes the curriculum to exclude many of the struggles and contributions of Black people and other people of color; and is pushing out Black teachers from the schools in cities around the country.
 With this analysis educators in the BLM at School movement developed these demands for the movement:

 1) End “zero tolerance” discipline, and implement restorative justice